 Keep the Partying in Check

-You will inevitably spend far more time socializing while traveling than you normally do at home, so learn early to keep the party expenses in check.
+You will inevitably spend far more time socializing while traveling than you normally do at home, so learn to keep the party expenses in check.
 Consider buying spirits to enjoy in your own setting, or learn how to go out without blowing your budget.

 06 of 10